top of page

 https://www.abc.net.au/news/2025-10-01/nsw-police-commissioner-mal-lanyon-sworn-in/105838570

-REPORT SCATHING OF POLICE AND INDEPENDENT WATCHDOG OVER FAILURE TO RESPOND TO COMPLAINTS OF POLICE MISCONDUCT - 2025 WA
+REPORT SCATHING OF POLICE AND INDEPENDENT WATCHDOG OVER FAILURE TO RESPOND TO COMPLAINTS OF POLICE MISCONDUCT - 2025 WESTERN AUSTRALIA

 The Parliamentary Inspector of the CCC has found WA Police's Internal Affairs Unit is “reluctant to find misconduct by police officers."